What is an affordability check?

 Making a finance application with Moneybarn

-We do affordability checks on all the finance applications we receive to ensure we never agree to lend more than what’s affordable for you.
+We do affordability checks on all finance applications we receive to ensure we never agree to lend more than what is affordable for you.
+Whether you are looking to buy a new car, finance a van, or get motorbike finance, we only offer sustainable and affordable agreements.

 To find out how much you may be able to borrow, use our online car finance calculator.
 Then, when you’re ready, get a quote today.